Updated for 2018

 Of course you may attend.
 You will receive a catalogue before the event and this allows you entrance to the sale.
 However, you are not allowed to influence the price of your item buying bidding on it yourself knowing there is a reserve.

 When will I receive the money for my item?

 We have to wait till all payments from buyers have cleared and everything before we can begin to issue cheques to the successful sellers.
 The process usually takes four to five weeks.
-Please make sure we have current address for you or your cheque won't reach you.
+Please make sure we have a current address for you or your cheque won't reach you.

 How do I get into the auction?

 Entrance to the auction is by catalogue.
 This is your ticket in.
 Catalogues are free and can be picked up from The Beatles Shop once they are available.
-Also there is usually someone in the Adephi Hotel foyer handing them out on the Friday before the sale and the Saturday morning before we begin.
+Also, there is usually someone in the Adephi Hotel foyer handing them out on the Friday before the sale and the Saturday morning before we begin.
 A downloadable version of the catalogue will also be available on this site.